ALUMNI NEWS: Obies Make Good-- Actually, Obies Make Amazing!

 His latest published book is Migration: A World History (New York: Oxford University Press, 2013).
 This book analyses human migration examples and patterns from the earliest times to the present.

-Pablo Mitchell, Chair of Department of History
+Pablo Mitchell, Chair, Department of History

 Pablo Mitchell Professor of History and Comparative American Studies has published History of Latinos: Exploring Diverse Roots (Greenwood Press, 2014).
 The textbook explores the heritage and history of Mexicans, Puerto Ricans, Cubans, Dominicans, and Central and South Americans in the United States and is one of the first historical overviews of the history of Latina/os.